jim-schwoebel/voice_gender_detection/README.md

 This will featurize the file test.wav and save the model prediction in 'test.json.'

-## Feedback
+## Learn more
-Any feedback on the book or this repository is greatly appreciated.
+Any feedback on this repository is greatly appreciated.
 * Learn more about voice computing with the textbook I wrote [Introduction to Voice Computing in Python](https://github.com/jim-schwoebel/voicebook).
 * If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
 * If you want to talk to me directly, please send me an email @ js@neurolex.co.